agi-now/docs/docs/world_model.md

 }
 ```

-Representation of a human inside the world model might look something like this:
+A representation of a human within this world model could be depicted as:
 ```python
 Human {
     name=String {